 Prince Jing grinned wryly at his mother’s back.
 “I know you just don’t want me to stay here.
 Ok, I leave.”
 And he walked out of the tent.

-“I’m fine, auntie,” Mei Changsu smiled at the royal lady.
+“I’m fine, Auntie,” Mei Changsu smiled at the royal lady.

 “No, you are not,” the lady became desperate.
 “Fire Freezing Toxin is the most lethal poison in the world, there is no way it can be completely got rid of from your body system.
 Listen to me, Little Shu,” she holding Mei Changsu’s hand urged him intently, “leave all this business to me, I’ll find a way to restore justice, you just concentrate on getting your health back.”

-“But, like this, you may not be able to live much longer –” once again the woman failed to hold back her tears.
+“But, like this, you may not be able to live much longer –” Once again the woman failed to hold back her tears.

-There were something shining in Mei Changsu’s eyes.
+There was something shining in Mei Changsu’s eyes.
 “Auntie, if I can’t bring justice to wrongly accused 70,000 warriors and their families, what would be the point for me to keep living my life?”